ansible-collections/dellemc.os10/roles/os10_ntp/README.md

 This role facilitates the configuration of network time protocol (NTP) attributes.
 It specifically enables configuration of NTP server, NTP source, authentication, and broadcast service.
 This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC SmartFabric OS10.

-The NTP role requires an SSH connection for connectivity to a Dell EMC OS10 device.
+The NTP role requires an SSH connection for connectivity to a Dell EMC SmartFabric OS10 device.
 You can use any of the built-in OS connection variables.

 Role variables
 --------------